 India is blessed with the production of 95 minerals– 4 fuel-related minerals; 10 metallic minerals; 23 non-metallic minerals; 3 atomic minerals; and 55 minor minerals (including building and other minerals).
 Mining is one of the core sectors of Indian economy and acts as a catalyst of growth for major industries like power, steel, cement, etc., which, in turn, are critical for the overall development of the economy.
 India is the third largest producer of coal and chromite, fourth largest producer of iron & manganese ore and sixth largest producer of bauxite.

 Capacity and Production

-Mining sector in India accounted for US$ 2531.84 million of FDI, which was 0.60% total FDI inflows, during April 2000 to March 2019.
+Mining sector in India accounted for US$ 2.73 billion of FDI, accounting for 0.58 percent total FDI inflows during April 2000 to March 2020.

-The Metals and Mining sector in India is expected to witness a major reform in the next few years, owing to reforms such as Make in India Campaign, Smart Cities, Rural Electrification and a focus on building renewable energy projects under the National Electricity Policy,2005.
-According to EY report on Indian Metals and Mining, despite improving competitiveness of renewables and gas-fired technology, coal is likely to remain the dominant source of energy in India till 2035, due to increased availability of domestic coal, sector optimization via regulatory changes and limited gas availability.
+The Metals and Mining sector in India is expected to witness major reformsover the next few years, owing to reforms such as Make in India Campaign, Smart Cities, Rural Electrification and a focus on building renewable energy projects under the National Electricity Policy,2019.
+According to an EY report on Indian Metals and Mining, despite improving competitiveness of renewables and gas-fired technology, coal is likely to remain the dominant source of energy in India till 2035, due to increased availability of domestic coal, sector optimization via regulatory changes and limited gas availability.
 While expanding solar and wind capacity will cut the share of coal in energy mix in long term, the demand for coal is expected to remain strong.